MitchellAW/FlandersBOT/README.md

     </tr>
     <tr>
       <td><b>epinfo</b></td>
-      <td>Will post episode information on the last post made by FlandersBOT in the channel.</td>
+      <td>Will post episode information on the last post made by Flanders in the channel.</td>
     </tr>
     <tr>
       <td><b>meme [caption]</b></td>
-      <td>Will repost the last gif made by FlandersBOT in the channel with the new caption.</td>
+      <td>Will repost the last gif made by Flanders in the channel with the new caption.</td>
     </tr>
   </table>
 </div>